cyfronet-fid/marketplace/README.md

 ## Google Analytics API

-Marketplace has integration with Google Analytics and shows users with executive role resources unique visits counter.
+Marketplace has integration with Google Analytics and shows users with executive roles resources unique visits counter.
 Default period is 1 month,

 ## ReCaptcha